provinzio/MW-OAuth2Client/README.md

 # MediaWiki OAuth2 Client
 MediaWiki implementation of the PHP League's [OAuth2 Client](https://github.com/thephpleague/oauth2-client), to allow MediaWiki to act as a client to any OAuth2 server.
-Currently maintained by [Schine GmbH](https://www.star-made.org/).
+Based on the awesome repository from [Schine GmbH](https://www.star-made.org/).

 Requires MediaWiki 1.25+.